 - The particle size of atmospheric dust varies greatly between .001 – 40 microns

-- Dust allergies tend to flare during the months of July and August when the dust mite population increases, but can also present problems during the cooler months when we typically spend more time indoors.
+- July and August are the months for dust allergies as the dust mite population increases, but they can also present problems during the cooler months as more time is spent indoors.

 - ongoing cold symptoms